chrisbautista/chrisbautista.github.io/notes/interview_questions.md

     * What is a child selector?
 - What are the possible values for position? explain each

+## SASS
+- what is ampersand &?
+- what are mixins?

 ## HTML

 ## Web development